 I like beer.

-You need to hang out with me more often.
+You've got to hang out with me more often.

-I'll take you to Crown burger and we'll have a six pack with it.
+I'll take you to Crown Burger and we'll have a six-pack with it.

-Nothing better than Crown burger right now fantastic.
+Nothing better than Crown Burger, right?

-So look yeah you're exactly right the this this prosecution this um this lawsuit filed by the Department of Justice against the state of Georgia is an abomination.
+This prosecution, this lawsuit filed by the Department of Justice against the state of Georgia is an abomination.

 It's legally indefensible.

-It is without merit as a matter of law especially when you look at recent Supreme Court rulings they make that pretty clear I can't imagine that this lawsuit will not end up being dismissed failing on the merits.
+I can't imagine that this lawsuit will not end up being dismissed for failing on the merits.

 There just is no there.